ooliver1/a-level-project/writeup.typ

 ==== Clients
 My users are a group of 16-19 year old students which sometimes play video games.
 Many of them prefer smaller games where you do not have to worry if you have time to finish the game/round.
 Many of them also have low powered laptops, so a game that is easier on the graphics is more enjoyable due to less lag.

+==== Computational Methods

+===== Problem Recognition

+The first part of the problem is taking user input and translating it into in-game movement.
+This movement needs to be calculated on the course, and the ball has to interact with any obstacles in the way.
+Once this is done as single player, multiplayer would need to be implemented.
+This involves connecting other players to the game, and synchronising the game state between all players, while using minimal bandwidth.
+Players can also interact with each other via items, which involves player to player interactions.

+===== Problem Decomposition

+The different steps the game would have to take are:

+- Take user input
+- Translate this into target and power
+- Send this to the server for processing
+- Check active items and apply them
+- Calculate the ball's movement
+- Check for collisions with obstacles
+- Check for collisions with other players
+-

 === Interview

 ==== First Interview